Finding Soil Surveys at Renne Library

 Did You Know?

-Montana has an official state soil -- Scobey soil.
+Montana has a state soil -- Scobey soil.

 The Scobey series consists of very deep, well drained soils on till plains,hills, and moraines in the north-central part of Montana.
 These soils occur on more than 700,000 acres.
 They are among the most productive soils in Montana's Golden Triangle, an area known for its ideal climatic conditions for growing wheat of exceptionally high quality.
 The three points of the Golden Triangle are Havre, Conrad, and Great Falls.
 The main crops grown on Scobey soils are spring and winter varities of nonirrigated wheat.